williamwutq/game_HappyHex/README.md

 The robust linear animation handler [animation](https://github.com/williamwutq/game_HappyHex/blob/main/GUI/animation/Animation.java) is tested and documented.
 The handler is designed for simple temporary effects such as fading, expanding, or progress animations and implemented use `java.awt` package and `java.awt.event`.
 It is lightweight and not a Swing component.
 You are welcome to use it for your own project.
 Follow the javadoc in the source code for more details.<br/>
+4. <a name="develop--special-modes"><b>Special Modes</b></a>
+Easter eggs modifying something fundamental in the game, whether it is piece generation, scoring and elimination rules, or others.
+Current implemented special modes include `GodMode` and `HardMode`, both of which change the difficulty of the game by change the piece generation logic.
+These game modes use the same injection interface as [SpecialThemes](#develop--special-themes), and are packaged in the same `special` package.
+Dedicated branch for special modes is `special`.<br/>

 ### Directions of Development
 The developing process are mainly separated into the following parts: